ShizukaDonaghue/serene-meditation/README.md

 ### Unresolved Bug
 #### Safari
 The "Submit" and "Home" buttons should appear the same for consistency, however, in Safari for Apple Devices, the shape of the "Submit" buttons appears differently (it appears that the border-radius is higher).
 This issue is not seen in the Dev Tools or desktop applications.
 Despite the efforts made to modify the CSS codes so that the codes would be rendered the same in Safari, this issue was not resolved.
-This is a minor apperace issue and does not affect the functionality.
+This is a minor appearance issue and does not affect the functionality.

 Image showing the "Submit" button in Safari: